 Lancaster County, Pennsylvania, is the long-time home to groups of people that together comprise the Plain People.
 These groups are the Old Order Amish, the Mennonites, and the Brethren.

 All of these Christian groups separate themselves from the rat race of the commercial world to a greater or lesser degree.
-This fact provides a foundation for peace and tranquility for those that visit Lancaster County in wishes of escaping frenetic city life or information overload.
+This fact provides a foundation for peace and tranquility for those that visit Lancaster County with wishes of escaping frenetic city life or information overload.
 It is also a pleasant environment for people that appreciate a green lifestyle, community, and community building, for these elements thread the overarching goal in all of these groups.

 At least one working Amish farm is available in Lancaster County for inexpensive tours.
 It is a must-see if you are traveling to Lancaster County.
-It includes a farm and farmhouse from 1805, along with animals, a single room school, a blacksmith, and a wood carver.
-The large farm was built under a land grant from William Penn in the early 1700s, and has always been inhabited by Amish families until it became a local educational and travel attraction.
+It includes a farm and farmhouse from 1805, along with animals, a single room school, a blacksmith, and a woodcarver.
+The large farm was built under a land grant from William Penn in the early 1700s and has always been inhabited by Amish families until it became a local educational and travel attraction.
 Staff operating the facilities have all lived in Lancaster Country and are raised around the Amish.

 Lancaster County, Pennsylvania